EYBlockchain/nightfall_3/doc/api.md

 # nightfall-optimist

-## POST /proposer/register
+## POST /proposer/stake

-Creates a transaction to register a Proposer, so that they can start producing blocks.
+Creates a transaction to stake a Proposer, so that they can start producing blocks.

 ## Parameters